-Are you a “No Kill” shelter?
+Are you a “no-kill” shelter?

-How long do you hold animals for?
+How long do you keep animals?

-If I find a stray animal how long will you hold it?
+If I find a stray animal, how long will you hold it?

 Do you pick up stray animals?

-YES!
-We accept all blanket and paper donations.
+Yes!
 They may be dropped off at any time.
-Please see our “Wish List” for some of our other needs.
+Please see our Wish List for some of our other needs.

-Are you funded by the state/government?
+Are you funded by the state or other government entity?

-NO!
+No!
 We are supported by the generous donations of the public.
 To make a contribution, Donate to us or call 412-345-0345

-I think my neighbor is abusing/neglecting their animal, can you help?
+I think my neighbor is abusing/neglecting their animal.
+Can you help?

-No. You need to contact a humane agent at 412-847-7066 or 412-321-4625 x216.
-If the offense is happening right now, you need to call 911.
+Unfortunately we do not currently employ a humane agent.
+You can contact one at 412-847-7066 or 412-321-4625 x216.
+If the offense is happening right now, call 911.

-YES!
+Yes!
 All dogs over the age of 3 months are required by law to have a license.

-Please call our Wildlife Center at 412-345-7300 x500 for further instructions.
+Please visit our Wildlife FAQ and call our Wildlife Center at 412-345-7300 x500 for further instructions.

-YES.
-Please call our Adoptions Department at 412-345-7300 x 215.
+Yes.
+Please call our Adoption Department at 412-345-7300 x215.

-Please see an Adoption Counselor or call the Adoptions Department at 412-345-7300 x 215.
+Please see an Adoption Counselor or call the Adoptions Department at 412-345-7300 x215.

 Is there a fee to drop off an animal?

-Do you bill for services?
+Do you bill for veterinary services?

-How long will my cat/dog be pregnant?
+How long will my cat or dog be pregnant?

 Gestation is approximately 63 days.
 However, in keeping with the mission of the Animal Rescue League, we encourage you to have your animals spayed or neutered in order to control the pet population.
-Please see our Veterinary Clinic Page for details on our many programs to prevent unwanted animals from making their way to our shelter.
+Please see our Veterinary Clinic section for details on our many programs to prevent unwanted animals from making their way to our shelter.

 Can I get my animal spayed for free?